rosschapman/internetross/blog.md

 *Dispatch from Soekarno-Hatta International Airport.*
 *Arrived way too early because of traffic fantasies.*

 While leafing through my daily software briefs I came across an article with that dissapointing refrain in our industry: *this should be easy to do*.
 There's probably no better way to put a reader on the defensive and create an adversarial teaching situation.
 Suddenly I'm challenged to match the author's intellectual prowess or else remain befuddled and continue writing shitty code.
-Why put so much pressure on your student?
+Why you fuckin with my head???

 The article is another offering to the OO world which introduces the dependency indirection "injectable factory" design pattern as a cure for "rigid direct dependencies" in unit tests.
 Super simple stuff.